Sketched and Truncated Polynomial Krylov Subspace Methods: Matrix Sylvester Equations: Background material

 \subsection{Oblivious subspace embeddings}

 The basis of sketched Krylov methods is the use of so-called \emph{oblivious subspace embeddings}~\cite{sarlos2006improved,DrineasMahoneyMuthukrishnan2006,woodruff2014sketching}.
 These allow to embed a (low-dimensional) subspace $\V$ of $\Rn$ into $\mathbb{R}^s$, $s \ll n$, such that norms (or inner products) are distorted in a controlled manner.
-Precisely, it is required that for a given $\varepsilon\in [0,1)$, there exists $\mat{S} \in \R^{s \times n}$ such that for all vectors~$v \in \V$,